jezamaster/JS-Input-Fields-Validator/README.md

 Then on the validation event (e.g. submiting the form) you run the particular function.
 If you want to validate all input fields whithin the form,  e.g.:

-document.getElementById('submit-button').addEventListener('click', (e)=>{
+// EVENT HANDLER ON THE FORM INPUTS VALIDATION document.getElementById('submit-button').addEventListener('click', (e)=>{
    const validation_result = form_validator.validateForm('form-to-validate');
     // if all the input fields were validated successfully